microsoft/ClearScript/ReadMe.txt

    builds 32-bit and 64-bit V8 shared libraries, and imports the results into ClearScript.
 It requires approximately 2GB of additional disk space and does not perform any permanent software installation on your machine.

+   If you'd like to use a specific version of V8 instead of the latest one, set an environment variable named V8REV to the desired V8 trunk revision number before running the script.
+See http://code.google.com/p/v8/source/list.

 You are now ready to build the full ClearScript solution using Visual Studio.